arrighi-fabien/Projet-Programmation-Systeme/README.md

 `./EasySaveConsole` <br>

-# CI/CD pipeline for EasySave
+# CI CD pipeline for EasySave

 The CI/CD pipeline for the EasySave project automates the process of compiling, testing, packaging, and deploying the EasySave application.
 Every change pushed to the Git repository triggers this pipeline, ensuring continuous integration and deployment.